There are more SEO tools out there than stars in the sky.

 It’s quick to setup and (almost) delightfully simple to work with.

-I won’t go into too much detail about this, but for now here are the most important parts of the account to pay attention to:
+I won’t go into too much detail about this, but the new version of Google Search Console is pretty phenomenal.

 If you’re looking for a free keyword tool, then you have to be realistic: you do generally get what you pay for.
 But Neil Patel’s ubersuggest isn’t bad, and the Reddit Keyword Research Tool can be very interesting too.
 If you like that sort of thing.